ConorWilliams/metastring/README.md

 This mini library provides interfaces for converting strings to types and working with those types at compile time.

-Just inlude the single header and go!
+Just include the single header and go!

 Tested on gcc 9.0.1 with: `g++ example.cpp -std=c++2a -o example.out -O3 -pedantic -Wall`